 Sometimes it just takes figuring out what they are trying to tell you, so you can fulfil their needs and then they will calm down and rest without bothering you any further.

-Should I Be Worried About My Goldendoodle Following Me Everywhere?
+Should I Be Worried About My Goldendoodle Being so Clingy or Following Me Everywhere?

 Most owners tend to find it quite endearing when their dog follows them around all day.
 It can bring us great comfort and peace knowing that we have the unconditional love of this beautiful animal.
 For people who live alone, or have depression or anxiety having a Goldendoodle as a companion can truly be comforting and can even help to improve their health conditions.

-Having your Goldendoodle follow you around all day only becomes a problem when it interferes with you, or your dog’s quality of life.
+Having your Goldendoodle cling to you all day only becomes a problem when it interferes with you, or your dog’s quality of life.

 If your dog cries excessively, barks, shakes, paces, or destroys things whenever they are not with you, or if you are feeling stressed, overwhelmed, or anxious about your dog following your every move then you should work towards lessening the behavior.